jonn1723/jonn1723.github.io/_posts/2023-04-01-flighthub-ticket-scraper.md

 # FlightHub Ticket Scraper
 As someone who flies frequently, I decided to write a program that emails me the best offers in a set time interval.
-I noticed that email notifications send the best deal at most once a day, and that I would sometimes find better offers when I browse at other times.
+I noticed that email notifications don't always send the best offers, and that I would sometimes find better offers when I browse at various times.
+This project was also to help consolidate the python fundamentals I recently learnt.
 The code is as follows:

+---

 ```python
 from selenium import webdriver